 - 1. The RBHA must provide documentation to DBH within 7 days of reaching 90 percent of capacity to admit individuals to a treatment program. - 2.
-The RBHA will locate an alternative treatment program with the capacity to serve the individual and offer the treatment to the consumer.

-- 3. If capacity to serve cannot be identified, the RBHA will ensure that interim services are made available within 48 hours of the time the individual requested treatment services. - 4.
+The RBHA will locate an alternative treatment program with the capacity to serve the individual and offer the treatment to the consumer. - 3.
+If capacity to serve cannot be identified, the RBHA will ensure that interim services are made available within 48 hours of the time the individual requested treatment services. - 4.
 Should interim services not be made available to an individual within the 48-hour timeframe, the RBHA will immediately contact DBH.
 The RBHA and DBH will then collaboratively problem-solve to immediately resolve the situation. - 5.
-The RBHA will comply with and ensure provider compliance with waitlist and capacity reporting expectations. - The RBHA will ensure that their providers have a mechanism is in place that allows for maintaining at least weekly contact with those individuals on the waiting list and document all communication with those on this list. - 7.
+The RBHA will comply with and ensure provider compliance with waitlist and capacity reporting expectations. - 6.
+The RBHA will ensure that their providers have a mechanism is in place that allows for maintaining at least weekly contact with those individuals on the waiting list and document all communication with those on this list.
+The RBHA will follow up with providers to ensure encounters are closed out if no activity occurs for more than six (6) months. - 7.
 If an individual cannot be located or refuses treatment, the individual's name should be promptly removed from the waiting list but can again be placed on the waiting list should the individual request treatment.
 Reasonable efforts should be made to encourage individuals to remain on the waiting list. - 8.
 The RBHA will ensure that individuals on the waiting list are provided with the best estimated timeframe for admission to treatment. - 9.
 The RBHA will ensure that individuals are placed on the waiting list for the appropriate level of care as many times as the individual requests treatment. - 10.
 The RBHA will ensure that individuals on the waiting list are admitted into treatment at the earliest possible time, to the most appropriate level of care, and within a reasonable geographic area that is acceptable to the individual. - 11.
 Should the individual choose to receive treatment outside the RBHA's catchment area, the sending and receiving RBHA will collaborate to ensure that treatment occurs.